ruihao-li/ruihao-li.github.io/content/about/index.md

 ## A Brief Bio

-See my [resume](/files/RL_resume_23.pdf) (03/2023) for a shorter summary.
+See my [resume](/files/RL_resume_23.pdf) (06/2023) for a shorter summary.

 Welcome!
 My name is Ruihao Li (李瑞浩).
 I grew up in [Guangdong, China](https://en.wikipedia.org/wiki/Guangdong).
 I received my Bachelor's degree with First Class Honours in physics from [The University of Sydney](https://www.sydney.edu.au/) (Australia) in 2016.
 I also spent two quarters at [University of California San Diego (UCSD)](https://ucsd.edu/) as an exchange student during 2014 - 2015.
 In my final undergraduate year, I worked under the supervision of Dr. [Michael Schmidt](https://michael.cai-schmidt.org/) on [quantum corrections in left-right symmetric seesaw mechanisms](/files/Honours_Thesis.pdf), which are theoretical models for explaining neutrino masses.
 After that, I began to pursue my Ph.D. in physics at [Case Western Reserve University (CWRU)](https://case.edu/) in 2017.
 I spent the first two years working with Dr. [Pavel Fileviez Perez](https://fileviez.com/) on theories of leptophobic dark matter models.
 Starting from 2019, I have been working with Dr. [Shulei Zhang](https://physics.case.edu/faculty/shulei-zhang/) on charge and spin transport in topological quantum materials, especially topological semimetals.
 I make use of both analytical and numerical tools for my research, such as `Mathematica`, `Python`, `Julia`, etc. See my [research](/research/) for more details.

 Besides my current PhD research, I also have a strong interest in quantum computing (QC).
 My main interests lie in exploring quantum simulation of physical systems (e.g., many-body physics) and quantum machine learning with noisy intermediate-scale quantum (NISQ) devices.
 Recently, I have been involved in a few projects on QC:

 - I am currently working on a review and benchmarking of the quantum approximate optimization algorithm (QAOA), as part of the [Quantum Open Source Foundation (QOSF) Mentorship Program](https://qosf.org/qc_mentorship/) (2022.4 - present).
+The preprint is out: [arXiv:2306.09198](https://arxiv.org/abs/2306.09198).
 - I worked as a Quantum Algorithms Researcher summer intern at [Agnostiq](https://agnostiq.ai/) in 2022, focusing on developing non-trivial variational algorithms for novelty/anomaly detection (2022.5 - 2022.8).
-- I implemented some functionality of the [XP stabilizer formalism](https://quantum-journal.org/papers/q-2022-09-22-815/) in [Qiskit QEC](https://github.com/qiskit-community/qiskit-qec), a new open-source framework for quantum error correction, as part of the [Qiskit Advocate Mentorship Program](https://github.com/qiskit-advocate/qamp-spring-22) (2022.9 - 2022.12).
+- I implemented some features of the [XP stabilizer formalism](https://quantum-journal.org/papers/q-2022-09-22-815/) in [Qiskit QEC](https://github.com/qiskit-community/qiskit-qec), a new open-source framework for quantum error correction, as part of the [Qiskit Advocate Mentorship Program](https://github.com/qiskit-advocate/qamp-spring-22) (2022.9 - 2022.12).

 See other QC-related activities I have participated in [here](https://www.linkedin.com/in/rui-hao-li/details/certifications/).